technomonah/CSSE_DE_project/README.md

 - Dataset have only cumulative sum of confirmed covid cases, so daily cases were calculated as difference between close date reports

 On the exit pipeline creates:
-- Two tables with precalculated data for visualization to reduce cost of using BigQuery
+- Two tables with precalculated data for visualization to reduce cost of using BigQuery:
+  - *monthly_cases_grouped* - table with cities coordinates and names, sum of cases occured for 3 last month
+  - *cases_last_3m* - number of new cases for each day by cities for 3 last month
 - One partitioned by date table with all data for query experiments

-Dashboard for project: https://datastudio.google.com/reporting/9bfe705c-bc0f-4b00-8211-e1cca72d1f0c/page/910qC
+Dashboard for project: https://datastudio.google.com/reporting/9bfe705c-bc0f-4b00-8211-e1cca72d1f0c/page/910qC (GCP revoke my payment method becouse of current situation and sanctions.
+I'm from Russia, but soon would leave this country.
+No to war!)

 ## How to run project?